OpenTidalFarm/OpenTidalFarm/README.md

 ## Configurations ##
 OpenTidalFarm is based on configurations for defining different setups.
 The most important configurations are
-* `StadyConfiguration`: Use this configuration for steady state simulations.
+* `SteadyConfiguration`: Use this configuration for steady state simulations.
 * `UnstadyConfiguration`: Use this configuration for steady state simulations.

 Once you have a configuration object, try running